systemslab/popper-paper/paper/paper.md

   * An analysis of how the DevOps practice can be repurposed to an academic article;
-  * Popper: A methodology for writing academic articles and associated experiments following the OSS model
+  * Popper: A methodology for writing academic articles and associated experiments following the DevOps model;
-  * Popper-CLI: an experiment bootstrapping tool; and
+  * Popper-CLI: an experiment bootstrapping tool that makes Popper-compliant experiments readily available to researchers; and
   * Three use cases detailing how to follow Popper in practice.

 The use cases illustrate the benefits of following the Popper